 Wine and spirits in food service establishments

-Every hospitality management major graduates with at least two career-related work experiences on their resume.
+Every hospitality management major graduates with at least two career-related work experiences, or internships, on their resume.
 The first experience can be any job in the industry of your major and is typically completed during sophomore year.
 The second experience — generally completed during junior or senior year — involves taking on more responsibility in a managerial or supervisory position where student's gain leadership experience.
-The college provides dedicated internship directors, experienced faculty and a director of corporate engagement to help students get the most out of opportunities to work with companies like Marriott, Hyatt, Hilton, Disney, and the PGA.
+The college provides dedicated internship directors, experienced faculty and corporate engagement resources to help students get the most out of opportunities to work with companies like Marriott, Hyatt, Hilton, Disney, and the PGA.
 Learn more about career-related internships here.